 Lo and behold, I open up a Williamson Parent Magazine and see an ad for this study at Vanderbilt - "stutters needed, ages 5-7, full assessment, compensation..."
 Almost too good to be true!

-The point of the study is to look at the relationship between emotions and stuttering, which is fascinating to me because I believe in the whole-body approach.
+The point of the study was to look at the relationship between emotions and stuttering, which is fascinating to me because I believe in the whole-body approach.
 Like anything else, you can't just pick out a speech issue and not take into account the physical, emotional and mental aspects of who someone is.
 There are so many factors that influence how we behave and function.

+So in researching stuttering, this is what I found.
 Disruptions in the forward flow of speech may consist of:

-I started noticing her struggles and I’m slowing down my pace.
-We’re working on our communication skills and really getting down to the girls' levels when they talk.
-Nathan and I have utilized this research to see how we can all grow as a family and be more aware, present, and engaged in our conversations with everyone.
-We’ve added in "talkie time" every night where each child gets some 1-1 time with each of us to just go over the day and talk about anything they want.
+I started noticing her struggles and slowing down my pace.
+We worked on our communication skills and would stop and get down to the girls' levels when they talked.
+Nathan and I took what we learned through this process to see how we could all grow as a family.
+To be more aware, present, and engaged in our conversations with everyone.
+We added in "talkie time" every night where each child gets some 1-1 time with each of us to just go over the day and talk about anything they want.
 This has been so powerful in our connection with all of them, and has allowed us to really tune in to what is going on in their heads as well.